Kiri-Innovation/3D-Scan-Preparation-Tool-by-KIRI-Engine/README.md

 Expected behavior:

 - NVIDIA RTX 20 / 30 / 40 / 50 class cards should use GPU acceleration when the driver supports it.
-- RTX 50 / Blackwell support requires the CUDA 12.8 PyTorch build used by this project.
-- Older NVIDIA GTX 10-series / Pascal cards will likely fall back to CPU.
+- Older NVIDIA GTX 10-series / Pascal cards should fall back to CPU.
 - AMD GPUs, Intel GPUs, unsupported NVIDIA GPUs, and systems without a GPU should fall back to CPU.
 - CPU fallback is slower, especially for AI masking, but should keep the app usable.